whitead/chemhover/README.md

 # ✨chemhover✨

 Using ✨AI✨ to find SMILES and draw them.
-Just select on or around the SMILES string.
+Just select some part or around the SMILES string.
 Keep up on [Twitter](https://twitter.com/andrewwhite01) to learn more.
 See demo below.

 ## Install (pre-alpha release)